 Over, Under and Misdiagnosis of ADHD:

-An estimated 8 million — or 1 in 20 — adults in the United States have ADHD, yet 85 percent have not been formally diagnosed or treated.
-Many of these are mistakenly diagnosed with another condition or their difficulties are dismissed, so their ADHD is never addressed.
+Attention Deficit Hyperactive Disorder (ADHD) is found in adults around the world.
+Over 12 million — or 1 in 20 — adults in the United States have ADHD, yet 85 percent have not been formally diagnosed or treated.
+Limited access to resources in underserved communities, overlapping symptoms with other disorders, stigma, age, and gender variances in symptom presentation all contribute to delayed diagnoses.
+Additionally, many adults are mistakenly diagnosed with another condition or their difficulties are dismissed, so their ADHD is never diagnosed or treated.

 ADDA Partnership and Funding Acceptance Policy